 Trump lashes out at NASCAR, Bubba Wallace over flag, rope

-WASHINGTON (AP) — After a weekend spent stoking division, President Donald Trump on Monday went after NASCAR's only Black driver and criticized its decision to ban the Confederate flag at its races and venues.
+WASHINGTON (AP) — After a weekend spent stoking division, President Donald Trump on Monday went after NASCAR's only Black driver, Bubba Wallace, and criticized its decision to ban the Confederate flag at its races and venues.

 “Has @BubbaWallace apologized to all of those great NASCAR drivers & officials who came to his aid, stood by his side, & were willing to sacrifice everything for him, only to find out that the whole thing was just another HOAX?"
 Trump tweeted.
 "That & Flag decision has caused lowest ratings EVER!”